DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: Related Work

-On the other hand, the evolutionary approaches \cite{lin2009analyzing, lin2011community, tang2012identifying, guo2014evolutionary, zakrzewska2015dynamic, rossetti2017tiles, ma2017evolutionary} incorporate the communities detection and evolution tracking via considering the community structures of the current and historical network snapshots at the same time.
-Those approaches aim to maintain the evolution of the community structures of the evolving networks, where the community structure (e.g., the number of communities, the size of communities) of the current network snapshot should be similar to the community structure of the previous one, and should precisely reflect the network evolution (i.e., the connections between two consecutive community structures) during that time period.
-For instance, \cite{tang2012identifying} propose a temporally regularized clustering algorithm to identify evolving groups in dynamic networks, where they use a metric that attempts to optimize (i.e., maximize) two objectives: the quality of the current community structure and the similarity between the current and the previous community structures.
-However, since most of the evolutionary approaches are required to considering two or several consecutive network snapshots simultaneously, the computation cost can be pretty high.
-Furthermore, most of the evolutionary approaches, such as \cite{lin2009analyzing, lin2011community, ma2017evolutionary}, require ro determine the number of communities to be detected in advance, which is rather impractical to deal with the real world evolving networks where the number of communities evolves over time.
+The temporal trade-off approaches \cite{lin2009analyzing, lin2011community, tang2012identifying, guo2014evolutionary, zakrzewska2015dynamic, rossetti2017tiles, ma2017evolutionary} incorporate the community detection and tracking via considering the community structures of the current and historical network snapshots at the same time.
+Those approaches aim to maintain the evolution of the community structures of the dynamic networks, where the community structure (e.g., the number of communities, the size of communities) of the current network snapshot should be similar to that of the previous one.
+Tang et al. \cite{tang2012identifying} propose a temporally regularized clustering algorithm to identify evolving groups in dynamic networks, where they use a metric that attempts to optimize two objectives: the quality of the current community structure and the similarity between the current and the previous community structures.
+However, most of those approaches, such as \cite{lin2009analyzing, lin2011community, ma2017evolutionary}, require determining the number of communities to be detected/tracked in advance, which is rather impractical for the real-world dynamic networks where the number of communities changes over time.